 Nothing can prepare you for the anything-goes smorgasbord that is Xavier Woods’ Twitter feed.
 First of all, he wins the Internet for his profile picture.
 Secondly, he jumps for joy like a kid on Christmas whenever he’s looking forward to a landmark event, including the King of the Ring tournament, Dragon Con, an UpUpDownDown Championship Match or even the chance to win a lifetime supply of Klondike bars.

 Most importantly, Xavier’s tweets ooze with good vibes and are certain lift anyone’s spirits, and even the coldest of hearts might at least chuckle or crack a smile when visiting his page.
 Through Twitter, Woods proves that The Power of Positivity isn’t just a tagline; it’s a lifestyle, and it shows through in each and every tweet.
 And his GIF game is always on point. — JON CHIK

-Lost souls: vIoLeNt ViDeO gAmEs MaKe YoU dO vIoLeNcE!— Wheel Dragon!!! - Off Season (@XavierWoodsPhD) August 25, 2019
+Lost souls: vIoLeNt ViDeO gAmEs MaKe YoU dO vIoLeNcE!— Austin Creed - Future King of The Ring (@XavierWoodsPhD) August 25, 2019

 Me: So that means I'm going to spend every Sunday trying to woo girls named Dorothea with gifts, lost items, and tea parties in order to get them to join the Golden Deer house?
 Makes sense

 Karl Anderson (@KarlAndersonWWE)